Benjamin144/Europe-s-Favorite-Stadiums/README.md

 ### Strategy
 To design a functional styled website that acts as a basis of information but the site guides the user through a series of navigational links throughout the site in a logical manner, whilst stopping at various points to open various content features.
-The purpose of which is to highlight Sports Stadiums across the world to make the user aware of existence of the structure and the enviromnment surrounding it using the google API's.
+The purpose of which is to highlight Sports Stadiums across the world to make the user aware of existence of the structure and the enviromnment surrounding it using the Google API's and the enhanced Google Maps platform.
 The stadium structures will be updated periodically as new competitons arise.
 This would keep the possibility of users coming back to use the site because of interest and intrigue.

 ### Scope
 The pages allow the intended user to access visual information about various Sports Arenas around the world in a manual fashion.
-The options preconcieved in this project is firstly to use a self dragging Carousel or secondly a  card style information window as a display mechanism.
+The functionality in this project will primarily be a self dragging Carousel or a card styled information window as a display mechanism.
 I then opted for a customized carousel that gives slick access to imagery and implementation of JS language.
 As there was an option to use card style displays, I realised this would take up lot of room on the website and may overwhelm the user.
-*Future development would be to link each image directly to google maps geo interface (I was unable to implement this because of time constraints)
+Future development would be to link each image directly to Google Maps interface and also implement Geolocations, instead of manually clicking on map markers, then zooming into the locality.(I was unable to implement this because of time constraints)

 -   ### User stories